CodeYourFuture/curriculum/content/fundamentals/sprints/1/prep/index.md

 We use Zoom for remote sessions.
 Install it now.

 - [ ] I have downloaded and installed Zoom onto my computer.

-### LinkedIn

-Sign up for LinkedIn.
-LinkedIn is the largest professional social network.
-You will use it to help you get a job and to advance your career.

-Make a LinkedIn account.
-Use your real name.
-Sign in with Google.
-Connect with your cohort.

-Your cohort is your first network, and this is one of the most valuable things you can develop at Code Your Future.
-A strong, tightly linked, professional network is a powerful asset, so begin building it today.

-- [ ] I have made a LinkedIn account using my professional email address.
-- [ ] I have used my real name.
-- [ ] I have connected with my cohort.
-- [ ] I am following CodeYourFuture.

 ### Code.org